conduition/conduition.io/source/_posts/schnorr.md

 Rogue Key Attacks can be fixed naively by requiring that each signer to prove she knows the private key for her public key.
 Such an affirmation is called _Knowledge-of-Secret-Key_ (KOSK).
 This is flawed because not every key I want to aggregate with is going to be fully under my control all the time.
 Perhaps I want to aggregate a public key right now, but I can only expect to learn its secret key next week (e.g. in a [Discreet Log Contract](https://dci.mit.edu/smart-contracts).
 Perhaps I want to aggregate a public key which _is itself an aggregated key,_ whose component secret keys are owned by 3rd parties.

-Instead modern Bitcoin developers use a kind of commitment protocol to avoid the risk of rogue keys.
-This is what [_MuSig_](https://tlu.tarilabs.com/cryptography/The_MuSig_Schnorr_Signature_Scheme) offers. ~I'm looking forward to discussing MuSig in another post~ Take a look at [my article about MuSig](/cryptography/musig) to learn what all the fuss is about.
+Instead modern Bitcoin developers use a kind of scrambling protocol to avoid the risk of rogue keys.
+This is what [_MuSig_](https://tlu.tarilabs.com/cryptography/The_MuSig_Schnorr_Signature_Scheme) offers. ~I'm looking forward to discussing MuSig in another post~ Take a look at [my article about MuSig](/cryptography/musig/) to learn what all the fuss is about.

 </details>